shakes76/PatternAnalysis-2023/recognition/46972990 - MRI super-resolution network/README.md

 * Conv4: This fourth convolutional layer takes the 32 feature maps and produces (channels * (upscale_factor ** 2)) feature maps.
 In this case of this particular recognition task, the channels is 1 (since grayscale) and the upscale factor is 4.
 So the output of this convolutional layer is 16 feature maps.
 * PixelShuffle: This layer rearranges elements in the feature map from the depth dimension to the spatial dimensions, thereby achieving upscaling.
 * RELU: The Rectified Linear Unit activation function introduces non-linearity after each convolutional layer.

+## Model Requirements
+The ESPCN model is built using PyTorch (version 2.1.0+cu121) and PyTorch Vision (version 0.16.0+cu121).
+Other packages used are OS, MatPlotLib, Time, and Random.
+The OS package is used for storing the path to the dataset.
+This is an important step as the dataset used for this model is stored locally outside of the project space due to the large size of the dataset.
+MatPlotLib (version 3.8.0) is used for the visualisation of the images in the dataset.
+The Time and Random packages are used to measure the time taken to train for each epoch and for randomly selecting a images from the dataset for making predictions.
+Whilst not a requirement, it is recommeded that a GPU device is used for training to help parallelise computations used during training to speed up the process.